 The JHCL Constitution can be read here.

-JHCL is a partnership between Syngenta, the land owner, Bracknell Forest Homes, Warfield Parish Council and Bracknell Town Council which collectively form a proactive steering group, supported by a participant group the Friends of Jealott’s Hil.
+JHCL is a partnership between Syngenta, the land owner, Silva Homes (leaseholder), Warfield Parish Council and Bracknell Town Council which collectively form a proactive steering group, supported by a participant group the Friends of Jealott’s Hill.